jannhama/react-rif/README.md

 # react-rif (aka rif or R)
-React-rif (or R) is a simple React component that tries to kind of mimic AngularJS _ng-if_ functionality .
-There are few similar components but aim here was to create as short component as possible.
+React-rif is a simple React component that tries to kind of mimic AngularJS _ng-if_ functionality .
+Main function to offer is conditional rendering.
+There are few similar components available but aim here was to create as short component as possible.

-Typical use case would responsive web design with React since correct way to show/hide elements is to use _conditional rendering_.
-This prevents components that are not supposed to be rendered to not be added to the DOM tree at all.
-React-Rif does exactly this.
+_Conditional Rendering_ prevents components to be either added to the DOM or not.
+Those that aren't supposed to be rendered are therefore not in DOM and application should run faster as there are less elements to be diffed by React.

 ## Install